larsks/python-ftn/README.rst

 - FTS-0001.16_

-  This describes the original Fidonet packet format and the packed message format.
+  This describes the original Fidonet type 2 packet format and the packed message format.

 - FSC-0048.02_